cltl/hpsp/README.md

 in the same frequency band as the good one.
 The control for frequency makes it much harder than previous datasets.
 TODO: validate this new dataset with human annotators.

-The performance of van de Cruys (2014)'s model are quite low: around 56%.
-When adding normal activation function, it rose to about 58%.

 TODO: print out words that activate each neuron the most.
 Compare activation functions in terms of what property they capture.
 Also compare the number of words that activate a neuron.

 TODO: study the effect on word embeddings -- would we able to capture more similarity instead of relatedness?

-TODO: run `neural-dependency-parser` on PennTreeBank, change the activation function.

 ## Data